Pereingo/statsd-csharp-client/README.md

 Where "host.name" is the name of the statsd server, 8125 is the optional statsd port number, and "myApp" is an optional prefix that is prepended on all stats.

 Then start instrumenting your code:

+    // The code is located under the StatsdClient namespace using StatsdClient;

+    ...

     // Increment a counter by 1
     Metrics.Increment("eventname");